NET-Stammtisch-Linz/Slides/README.md

 # Slides
 Slides from our meetups

-# Dev-Workflows on Fire with Dotnet Aspire
+## Dev-Workflows on Fire with Dotnet Aspire - Georg Müller

 Introduction to Dotnet Aspire (as of version 9.0).
 Demonstrating how to use it to improve development workflows like